fiedka/fiedka/README.md

 See [retrage's nightly OVMF builds](https://retrage.github.io/edk2-nightly/).

-Download `RELEASEX64_OVMF.fd` and load it into utk-web using the file picker.
+Download `RELEASEX64_OVMF.fd` and load it using the file picker.

 ## WebAssembly